Sage/streamlinejs/README.md

 This option gives superior development experience: line numbers and comments are preserved in the transformed code; you can step with the debugger through asynchronous calls without having to go through complex callbacks, etc.

-The _fibers_ option can be activated by passing the `--fibers` option to the `_node` command or by setting the `fibers` option when registering streamline (see the `streamline.register(options)` function.
+The _fibers_ option can be activated by passing the `--fibers` option to the `_node` command or by setting the `fibers` option when registering streamline

-The _generators_ option is more experimental (but rather solid as it passes all unit tests).
-It produces code that is similar to the _fibers_ option, although slightly more complex.
-Like the _fibers_ option, it preserves line numbers and comments.
-This option does _not_ yet work in node.js because V8 does not currently support generators but it works in Firefox and in [luvmonkey](https://github.com/creationix/luvmonkey).
-It should work, with minor tweaks, in future versions of V8 that may implement [Harmony generators](http://wiki.ecmascript.org/doku.php?id=harmony:generators).
+(see the `streamline.register(options)` function.

+The _generators_ option produces code for harmony generators.
+It uses the [galaxy](https://github.com/bjouhier/galaxy) module as runtime.
+It requires node.js version >= 0.11.4 or an experimental browser (latest Chrome Canary).
+This options produces code which is similar to what you get with the fibers option, just a bit heavier because of the `yield` keywords.

+The _generators_ option can be activated by passing the `--generators` option to the `_node` command or by setting the `ganerators` option when registering streamline.
+If you run it with a loader you have to pass the `--harmony` option to `node`.

+There are also _fast_ variants of the _fibers_ and _generators_ options.
+See below.

 # Interoperability with standard node.js code